nicobou/shmdata/doc/configuration.md

 A specific configuration is forwarded to related quiddities at their creation.
 It is important to understand that this is *not* a way of setting default values for the *properties* but rather a way to define keys used by each quiddity in its own way.
 As of now, only the bundles, glfwin and pjsip have custom configuration keys.

-This file is also the place where bundles will be defined (documentation to come soon).
+This file is also the place where bundles will be defined (see [writing-bundles.md](writing-bundles.md)).
 The example file [dummy-switcher.json](doc/dummy-switcher.json) shows all the possible keys used by switcher quiddities, along with an example bundle.